hyperledger-labs/blockchain-analyzer/docs/Apple_setup_example.md

 Please make sure that you have set up the environment for the project.
 Follow the steps listed in [Prerequisites](https://github.com/balazsprehoda/hyperledger-elastic/blob/master/docs/Prerequisites.md).

 ## Cloning the repository
-To get started with the project, we have to clone the repository first.
-It is important that we put it under `$GOPATH/src/github.com`.
+To get started with the project, clone the git repository.
+If you want to build Fabricbeat yourself, it is important that you place the project under `$GOPATH/src/github.com`.
+Otherwise, you can clone the repository anywhere you want (you do not need to install Go to use the pre-compiled executable or the Docker image).
 ```
 mkdir -p $GOPATH/src/github.com
 cd $GOPATH/src/github.com